Chris Woakes: International career

 In September 2021, Woakes was named in England's squad for the 2021 ICC Men's T20 World Cup.
 In September 2022, Woakes was named in England's squad for the 2022 ICC Men's T20 World Cup.
 Woakes played in every game for England who went on to win the tournament, beating Pakistan in the final.
 Woakes is one of 6 players to play in both the 2019 ODI and 2022 T20 world cup winning squads.

+In 2023, Woakes was recalled to the 2023 Ashes for the 3rd Test at Headingley where he took three wickets in each innings.
+In the second innings he finished 32 not out and hit the winning runs.
+His 59 run partnership with Harry Brook was England's largest of the match.
+For his performances in the series, taking crucial wickets at key stages and picking up 19 wickets in the 6 innings he played, he was named England's "player of the series".

+In September 2025, after not being named in England's 2025 Ashes squad, Woakes announced his retirement from international cricket.